What to do when family members want to eat differently!

 When you first start to make changes to your way of eating, you need to get organised.
 Think about what eating habits you want to adopt.
 Having a healthy, relaxed breakfast is a great start to every day.
 See if you can arrange your activities to make time to sit down and eat each morning, maybe with your family.
 You can make your own breakfast muesli, like we do here, make a juice or sit down to a warming bowl of porridge (porridge oats are a great source of long lasting energy for the whole family).

 Moving to a plant-based diet takes some planning, particularly if you are changing from a diet based on processed foods (pre-prepared meals or frozen meals).
 Maybe for the first few weeks, find a cookbook and follow their meal ideas.
-You can purchase La Crisalida Retreats e-cookbook, Summer Food, by clicking here.
+You can purchase La Crisalida Retreats e-cookbook in our online shop.
 Create a plan for the week, for each meal and write down your shopping list before you head to the supermarket (this helps to focus on finding what you want, rather than running down random aisles picking up packaged foods).
 A friend once said, he only goes around the outside of the supermarket – to the place where all the fresh items are placed.
 If you always use one supermarket, maybe try a different supermarket to break your regular habit of visiting all of the aisles.

 One guest, a mum of three teenage children, shared her food preparation habits with us.
 She explained that she prepared food twice or three times per week.
 One night she would cook three meals: one for that evening and two for the next two nights.
 The meals for the next two nights were stored in the fridge, with a label and a date, so that anyone could find them and reheat.
 That way she knew her family ate healthy home cooked meals every night.
 You might want to add to each meal a fresh bowl of salad, or some veggies cooked fresh that evening.